getgrav/grav-learn/pages/07.cli-console/03.grav-cli-gpm/docs.md

 To add your new plugin/theme to the Grav repository, please open a Grav Issue on GitHub.
 You can also [use this precompiled link](https://github.com/getgrav/grav/issues/new?title=[add-resource]%20New%20Plugin/Theme&body=I%20would%20like%20to%20add%20my%20new%20plugin/theme%20to%20the%20Grav%20Repository.%0AHere%20are%20the%20project%20details:%20**user/repository**).
 Make sure you update the body to the proper `user/repository`.

-More details about what the plugin/theme does are welcome, and can can be placed in the Issue.
+More details about what the plugin/theme does are welcome and can be placed in the Issue.

-Also please be aware that before adding a repository, the Grav team will inspect your plugin/theme ensuring that it fits with the Grav standards.
+Also please be aware that before adding a repository, the Grav team will inspect your plugin/theme ensuring that it fits the Grav standards.
 The team may also respond with requests for additional information, suggest minor improvements, etc. prior to closing the issue and adding the plugin/theme.